Grianan of Aileach: Site today

 The town of Burt is the nearest community and the fortress stands mainly intact insofar as its main walls and features are concerned.
 Portions of the fortress were destroyed over time but much was rebuilt in the nineteenth century with a view towards retaining the historic nature and aesthetics of the fortress.
 Dr. Walter Bernard is recorded as having directed the restoration work.
 The site is now owned by the Irish government.

 More restoration work has taken place since 2001 by the Office of Public Works due to a wall collapse and is the subject of public controversy.
 If any dimensional change in the building's architecture has occurred, nothing about it has been published yet.
 There are some visible signs of its restoration.
 Large sections of the wall have been replaced.
 These sections are easily visually differentiated from the original wall by their shape and colour.
 Some of the upper parts of the wall have been cemented, probably to prevent falling stones.
 An iron gate has been set into the entrance.
 In 2007, the entrance corridor was supported by iron girders which have since been removed.

 In popular culture

 The filmmaker Gerard Lough used the fort as a location for his 2015 film Night People by filming a sequence there over the course of a two-day period at Blue hour.

 Armand Gatti filmed a scene at the fort in his 1983 film Nous étions tous des noms d'arbres ("And our names were names of trees").

+The fort appears in video games such as Total War: Thrones of Britannia and the Wrath of the Druids DLC expansion for Assassin's Creed Valhalla.